NeverMorewd/WPFMap/README.md

 # WPFMap
-Use WPF to load an interactive partial map of China
+Load an interactive partial map of China in Wpf